safarov399/safarov399/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-- 🔭 I’m currently working on a contacts application which is based on Google Contacts.
-I am trying to make a copy of it.
+- 🔭 "I'm currently developing a contacts application with the goal of making it identical to Google Contacts."